eBay/YiDB/README.md

 First start mongo db on localhost:27017.

-Then you can either put the builed war file into a Servlet container to run or run the following:
+Then you can either put the built war file into a Servlet container to run or run the following:

 		$ cd yidb/bin
 		$ ./build.sh